 My challenge was to work with what I had to force me to think outside the box to create a winter wonderland lantern when it was 75 degrees in Denver last week.

-I did not have bottle brush trees so I snipped a few branches from outside and added fresh pine.
-It smells so good!
+I did not have bottle brush trees so I snipped a few branches from our Colorado pines.
+The fresh-cut branches smell so good.

 I looked for a card of a small town but I was totally drawn to this one I found online.
 Something about the lanterns along a snow-filled street just felt so homey to me.